exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 ![Missing Image!](/img/ios-cards-tutorial/web/1-setup/6.PNG)

-The `User Role` is a set of permissions thats given to all domains representing users of your application. -->
+The `User Role` is a set of permissions that's given to all domains representing users of your application. -->

 ## Hello Riffle